Trade Stock Indices

 What is Margin Trading Account?

-The definition of Trading Leverage is having the ability to control a big amount of money using very little of your own money & borrowing the rest - this is what makes the market to attract many investors.
+The meaning of Trading Leverage is having the ability to control a big amount of money using very little of your own money and borrowing the rest - this is what makes the market to attract many traders.

-We shall explain leverage first and then explain margin in this learn how to calculate leverage & indices margin course.
+We shall explain leverage first and then explain margin in this learning how to calculate leverage & indices margin course.

 Example:

-We shall us this example to explain what leverage is?
+We shall use this trading example to explain what leverage is?
 If your broker gives you leverage of 100:1 (this is the best option to select as a maximum for any account)

-This means you borrow $100 dollars for every dollar you have in your trading account.
+This means you borrow $100 for every dollar you have in your trading account.

-To put in another way your broker gives you $100 dollars for every one dollar in your account.
+To put in another way your online broker gives you $100 for every one dollar in your account.
 This is what is known as leverage.

-This means if you open an account with $1,000 and your leverage is 100:1, then you get $100 for every $1 you that you have in your account, the total amount which you will control is:
+This means that if you open an account with $1,000 and your leverage option is 100:1, then you get $100 for every $1 which you have in your trading account, the total sum which you'll control is:

 If for 1 dollar the broker gives you 100